elisarosa01/Algorithms-for-Massive-Data-project/README.md

-# 📚 Detecting Similar Book Reviews using MinHash & LSH
+# 📚 Detecting Similar Book Reviews

 Pipeline to efficiently identify near-duplicate book reviews in the **Amazon Books Reviews** dataset using **MinHash** and **Locality-Sensitive Hashing (LSH)**.